The Netdata Agent installs on offline or air gapped systems with a few additional steps.

 kickstart-static64.sh download Netdata assets, like the precompiled binary and a

-few dependencies, using the system's internet connection, but you can also supply these files from the local filesystem.
+few dependencies, using the system's internet connection, but the Agent installer can also use equivalent files already

 First, download the required files.
 If you're using